Is an MBA Worth it?

 Gain an understanding of the MBA

 An MBA or master's degree in management is earned three years after graduation.
-Several highly esteemed and well-known universities in India including Banaras Hindu University and Jamia Millia Islamia Delhi, as well as 21 IIMs, a small number of IITs and numerous private sector institutions like XLRI Jamshedpur and NCR, SPJIMR Mumbai, SIBM Pune, MDI Gurugram and Murshidabad, ISB Hyderabad and Mohali, NMIMS Mumbai and XIM Bhubaneswar offer MBA programmes.
-Common subjects are taught in the first year of a two-year regular MBA programme and in the final year, students can select from electives such as marketing, finance, human resources management, operations, supply chain management, information technology and consulting among others.
+Several highly esteemed and well-known institutes in India like 21 IIMs, a small number of IITs and numerous private sector institutions like XLRI Jamshedpur and NCR, SPJIMR Mumbai, SIBM Pune, MDI Gurugram and Murshidabad, ISB Hyderabad and Mohali, NMIMS Mumbai and XIM Bhubaneswar offer MBA programs.

-Students must pass highly competitive national, state or institute-level exams like CAT, XAT, SNAP, NMAT and GMAT to get into the best MBA programmes in India.
+Students must pass highly competitive national, state or institute-level exams like CAT, XAT, SNAP, NMAT or GMAT to get into the best MBA programs in India.
 Students who score in the qualifying percentile on these tests must attend group discussions and personal interviews held by various institutions.

 Different MBA types

-Apart from the two-year classroom MBA, details of which have been mentioned above, there are some other MBA programs:
+Apart from the two-year classroom MBA, details of which have been mentioned above, there are some other MBA programs such as Executive MBA, Online MBA, Part-Time MBA, Global MBA and Specialised MBA.

 An MBA education is expensive in our country because doing an MBA from a mediocre to a leading college costs 20 lac to 50 lac and no other degree except doing medical from a private college/university is more expensive than this.
 Surprisingly the cost of a four-year B.Tech from an IIT is significantly less than that of a two-year IIM despite the fact that both IITs and IIMs are autonomous institutes under the Ministry of HRD, government of India.

-The answer to this question varies depending on the individual and these individuals can be classified into three groups.
+The viability of an MBA varies depending on the individual and these individuals can be classified into three groups.

-Doing an MBA is a very good option for those who are still in school or have graduated as the majority of first-generation successful businessmen and key executives in key corporates received their MBAs from top colleges.
-One must choose between pursuing an MBA immediately after graduation or after working for 1-2 years.
+The majority of first-generation successful businessmen and key executives in key corporates received their MBAs from top colleges.
+One must choose between pursuing an MBA immediately after graduation or after working for few years.
 In both cases, admission to a prestigious college must be their top priority.

-Even if one does not have a strong financial background, education loans are widely available today.
-However after completing the MBA, one must ensure that they have sufficient funds to pay the instalments.
+Even if one does not have a strong financial background, education loans are readily available today.
+However, after completing the MBA, one must ensure that they have enough funds to cover the instalments.

 Doing a decent job: